global-121/121-platform/services/README.md

 ---

-## Docker-compose

 Run (from /services subfolder):

     docker-compose up -d --build

+All backend services should now be up and running if you uncommented the last lines of the 121-service & pa-accounts-service dockerfile.

-## How to use
+## Development

-The 4 `tykn-ssi-service` containers are started automatically by docker-compose.
-The others are not.
-The docker-compose sets up both services interactively, for now (development purposes) an `npm start` command is not included in the respective `Dockerfiles`.
-Instead you have to start both containers:
+The 4 `tykn-ssi-service` containers are always started automatically by docker-compose.
+If you want to develop in `121-service` or the `PA-accounts-service` and read the logs live you have to comment/remove the npm start commands in the docker files

+    121-service/Dockerfile
+    PA-accounts-service/Dockerfile

+and instead you have to start both containers manually:

     docker start -i 121-service
     docker start -i PA-accounts-service

-and from the command-line, run:
+and from the command-line in both interactive dockers, run:

     npm run start:dev